Alfred Collins (American football): Professional career

 Collins was selected in the second round with the 43rd overall pick by the San Francisco 49ers in the 2025 NFL draft.
 He signed his four-year rookie contract on July 16, 2025 worth $10.31 million.

 Collins made his NFL debut in Week 1 against the Seattle Seahawks, recording one tackle.
-In Week 5 against the Los Angeles Rams, Collins recorded his first career forced fumble where he punched the ball out on the 1-yard line to secure the turnover.
+In Week 5 against the Los Angeles Rams, Collins recorded his first career forced fumble where he punched the ball out on the 1-yard line to secure the turnover that helped lead to a 26–23 overtime victory for San Francisco.

+On September 8, 2026, during a team practice in Melbourne, Australia prior to the 49ers' season-opening game against the Rams, Collins tore his patellar tendon and was declared out for the season.